 Visiting Professor of Law

-Gregg D. Polsky is visiting Duke Law in the spring 2013 semester from the University of North Carolina School of Law, where he is the Willie Person Mangum Professor of Law.
+Gregg D. Polsky is visiting Duke Law in the fall 2014 and spring 2015 semesters semester from the University of North Carolina School of Law, where he is the Willie Person Mangum Professor of Law.
 Polsky, who joined UNC Law School in 2010, teaches tax courses and writes primarily in the areas of tax and business law; at Duke Law he is teaching Partnership Tax.
 Before entering into law teaching, Polsky practiced tax law in the Miami office of White & Case.
 From 2001 to 2006, Polsky was an associate professor of law at the University of Minnesota Law School.
 While at the University of Minnesota, he was named the Vance K. Opperman Scholar for the academic year 2005-2006.
 From 2007 to 2010, Professor Polsky was the Sheila M. McDevitt Professor of Law at the Florida State University College of Law.
 During the academic year 2007-2008, while on leave from FSU, Professor Polsky served as the Professor in Residence in the IRS Office of Chief Counsel in Washington, D.C.

 View Polsky’s publications.